 This pumpkin yeast bread is the perfect thing for the season.
 Honey, all-purpose flour and pumpkin puree are combined with a few other ingredients to make the fluffiest autumnal bread that your Thanksgiving leftovers have ever seen.
 Sturdy enough for thick slices of turkey, but soft enough for a spread of cinnamon butter, this pumpkin yeast bread is a diverse treat that practically begs to be made this time of year.

 To make the pumpkin yeast bread, we start in the bowl of a stand mixer.
-Dissolve some active dry yeast in some warm water.
-Add a bit of milk, oil, and honey, stirring to combine.
-Next comes the pumpkin puree.
+First, dissolve some active dry yeast in some warm water.
+Next, add a bit of milk, oil, and honey, stirring to combine.
+Finally add the pumpkin puree.
 A single cup gets stirred into the wet ingredients and is followed up by all-purpose flour and the remaining dry ingredients.
 Knead the dough in your stand mixer (or by hand if you’re skilled like that!) and then allow it to rise in a warm spot in the kitchen.

 Once doubled in size, divide the dough in two and form into loaves.
 Check out this video on shaping loaves if you’re unfamiliar.
 Allow the dough to rise again, this time until the loaves dome just an inch over the top of your bread pan.
 Brush each loaf with an egg wash and sprinkle with tiny pepitas for some added pumpkin flair.